ben-norton/shipwreck-linked-data-pipeline/README.md

 Final transformations and associated documentation generated with the aid of the Claude Sonnet 4.5 LLM Model

 The Shipwreck Places JSON-LD and Shipwreck Events JSON-LD are generated separately and named accordingly for illustration purposes.
-The two files would be merged prior to being ingested into a production environment index, the
+The two files would be merged prior to being ingested into a production environment index.

 ## Project Directory Structure